Shrinidhi1/Shrinidhi1/README.md

 # Hi there👋 I am Shrinidhi!
 Guided by Lord Krishna's debugging prowess, coding is my divine passion! <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 - 🌍 Based in India.
-- 🌱 I’m currently working as a Data Scientist at Applied Materials.
 - 🤝 I’m looking to collaborate on Data Science projects.
 - 📫 How to reach me: [LinkedIN](https://www.linkedin.com/in/shrinidhi-r-hireraddi-100256228/)
 - ⚡ Fun fact: My objective is to learn something new every week.